nasa/instructions/docs/about_section_instructions.md

 There are instructions for the public facing GitHub!
 Specifically the NASA org at https://github.com/nasa

-These instructions are not for developer.nasa.gov, which is an internal enterprise GitHub instance!
+These instructions are not for any other internal GitHub or GitLab instance.

 ### Instructions for Open Sourcing Code are on <a href="https://code.nasa.gov/#/guide">https://code.nasa.gov/#/guide</a>